daiolupo/principlesExample/README.md

 # Practical Task 1: IT and Law (L01)
 20210528 Dwain Aiolupotea

+PURPOSE OF PRIVACY CHECKLIST
+Compile a privacy checklist you can use when developing an IT system such as an app or a website based on the privacy principles.

 ## 1. Privacy Checklist

 ### Principle 1: Purpose of collection of personal information